Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Background

-The traditional EMD formulation presented here involves solving for $\bigO{N^2}$ flow variables, which has the potential to be computationally prohibitive for large problems.
-While recent computational advances exploiting entropic regularization \cite{cuturi2013sinkhorn} enable fast numerical approaches to EMD problems (even in variational settings) \cite{benamou2015iterative, peyre2015entropic}, these algorithms only approximate the EMD calculation and we defer consideration of these advances in tracking problems for future work.
-However, for applications whose distance cost $d$ is restricted to be the standard Euclidean distance (e.g., video), geometric structure can be exploited to also reduce the optimization variable complexity in exact EMD solutions from $\bigO{N^2}$ to $\bigO{N}$.
-In particular, the EMD problem can be reinterpreted as a fluid dynamics flux problem known as the \emph{Beckmann problem} \cite{beckmann1952continuous}\footnote{For more theoretical details and connections to optimal transport theory, see Villani's excellent monograph \cite{villani2003topics} \textsection 1.2.3.}.
-This problem searches for the optimal flux configuration of a fluid flowing between a source and a sink (i.e., the input arguments of the EMD problem).
-The enormous reduction in variables is therefore a result of physical fluid constraints that, by virtue of its representation, restricts point masses from ``teleporting'' across space.
-We note that this formulation has recently been applied \cite{li2018parallel} for computing the EMD between large-scale images.
+The traditional EMD formulation involves solving for $\mathcal{O}\left(N^2\right)$ flow variables, which has the potential to be computationally prohibitive for large problems.
+For applications where the cost matrix $\bm{R}$ represents Euclidean distances (e.g., video with uniformly gridded pixels), geometric structure can be exploited to also reduce the optimization variable complexity in exact EMD solutions from $\mathcal{O}\left(N^2\right)$ to $\mathcal{O}\left(N\right)$ via the \emph{Beckmann problem} \cite{beckmann1952continuous, li2018parallel}.
+This formulation poses the EMD as a minimum flux problem of a fluid flowing between a source and a sink (i.e., the input arguments of the EMD problem):

-In this work, we consider the discretization of a $D$-dimensional flux field $\v{M}\in\reals^{N \times D}$, whose support is evenly gridded.
-For example, for images when $D=2$, the columns of a 2-dimensional flux field (with equally gridded horizontal and vertical spacings) may be reorganized into two flux matrices $\v{M}_x,\v{M}_y \in \reals^{n_x \times n_y}$, each one representing the flux field in each direction and where $N = n_x n_y$.
-The notion of how much each point in the flux field is a source or a sink is mathematically described by a linear divergence operator, defined as

-where zero-flux boundary conditions are enforced (i.e., $M[i,j]=0$ whenever $i$ or $j$ falls outside the support).
-Now, we can re-express the EMD definition in \eqref{eqn:emd} as the Beckmann problem: \ifspliteqn